khannashiv/Terraform-Practice/Read-generate-modify-config/debug-terraform-demo/README.md

 - set TF_LOG_PATH=C:\path\to\log\file.log

 **Further to store logs in a file**
-- Step1 : Set the level of verbosity that you need say : TF_LOG=DEBUG using cmd / terminal.
+- Step1 : Set the level of verbosity that you need say : TF_LOG=TRACE using cmd / terminal.
 - Step2 : Then set the TF_LOG_PATH to the desired log file path.
-- Step3 : Run your Terraform command and the logs will be written to the specified file.
+- Step3 : Run your Terraform commands ( for example: you have run terraform plan first >> followed by terraform apply >> entire execution of terraform commands will be stored in the same file & terminal will not provide trace level logs rather we can view trace level logs captured inside the same file) and the logs will be written to the specified file.